-This compensation section provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each element of compensation that we provide.
+This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each element of compensation that we provide.
+In addition, we explain how and why the compensation committee of our board of directors (the "Committee") arrived at the specific compensation policies and decisions involving our executive officers during fiscal year 2013.

-This compensation section contains forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation plans and arrangements.
-The actual compensation plans and arrangements that we adopt may differ materially from currently anticipated plans and arrangements as summarized in this compensation section.
+This Compensation Discussion and Analysis contains forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation plans and arrangements.
+The actual compensation plans and arrangements that we adopt may differ materially from currently anticipated plans and arrangements as summarized in this Compensation Discussion and Analysis.